The 7 Basic Quality Tools for Process Improvement

 These templates will help you get started using the seven basic quality tools.
 Just download the spreadsheets and begin entering your own data.

-- Check Sheet Template (Excel)
+- Check sheet template (Excel)

-- Control Chart (Excel)
+- Control chart template (Excel)

-- Histogram (Excel)
+- Histogram template (Excel)

-- Pareto Chart (Excel)
+- Pareto chart template (Excel)

-- Scatter Diagram Template (Excel)
+- Scatter diagram template (Excel)

-- Stratification Diagram (Excel)
+- Stratification template (Excel)

-7 Basic Quality Tool Case Studies
+7 Basic Quality Tool Resources

 Pitch Perfect (Lean & Six Sigma Review) Learning the ins and outs of capability analysis by examining a baseball pitcher’s performance.